codebydant/udp-client-server/README.md

 make
 ```

-# How to run program
+# How to run program:
 Open two command lines and:

 1. for listener file.